 Areas that will not be affected

-- Potential hazards in the highway such as traffic calming, speed humps and road crossings (except in 20mph zones)
+- Potential hazards on the highway such as traffic calming, speed humps and road crossings;

-- Areas covered by council or police CCTV operations;
+- Areas covered by police or council CCTV operations.

 - Can you legally turn off the lights?